 The sauce in this salmon recipe is so simple to make but distinctive and craveable.
 The honey adds the perfect touch of sweetness and the almonds contribute great texture.

-What You'll Need to Make This Easy Sockeye Salmon Recipe:
+What You'll Need to Make This Recipe:

 Sockeye Salmon Fillets: Fresh fish is always a great option, but the season for these wild caught red salmon is limited, so frozen wild salmon works perfectly.
 If you're cooking with frozen salmon, thaw in the refrigerator overnight for best results.
+If wild sockeye isn't available locally, check out my favorite Alaskan fishing family, Sena Sea, for delivery service!

 Flour: Wondra flour is my favorite for dredging salmon, adding a super light and crisp texture to our sockeye salmon.
 Substitute all-purpose flour, if needed, or a gluten free flour.